 Many of the trivia questions are about sports, but they’re not necessarily questions that would require you to be a true sports fan to answer.
 Instead, they go for something general that might be interesting—even if it is trivial—to everyone.
 For example, “Why is home plate-shaped the way it is?”
 Or, “Why is the distance from the pitcher’s mound to home plate 60 feet and six inches?
 Why not just 60 feet?”
 If people aren’t on hold long enough to hear the answer, some asked to be put back on hold!
 Does the experience your customer has when they are put on hold evoke that kind of response?
 (That’s a rhetorical question.)

-Where can you put a little fun into what might normally be average and typical?
 I bet if you sat down with your team and shared these examples, you can come up with some great answers to that question.
 Even if your business is very serious, it doesn’t mean you can’t smile or have fun, even just a little…or maybe a lot!

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.